Washington Square United Methodist Church & Parish House

 The Washington Square United Methodist Church was known for its progressive stance on a number of issues, including its acceptance of the LGBT community.
 A large number of gay men and lesbians were among its members.

-From October 1976 to May 1987, the black and Latina lesbian group Salsa Soul Sisters also met in the parish house.
+From October 1976 to May 1987, the Black and Latina lesbian group Salsa Soul Sisters met in the parish house on Thursday evenings.
 Founded in 1974 by Reverend Dolores Jackson, Sonia Bailey, Harriet Alston, and others, the group had grown out of the Black Lesbian Caucus, which formed in 1971 as a subcommittee of the Gay Activists Alliance (GAA).
 They had previously met at the Metropolitan-Duane United Methodist Church (now Church of the Village), beginning in 1974.

 In 2004, the church building was sold and converted to private condominiums.
 The congregation merged with two others to form The Church of the Village on Seventh Avenue and West 13th Street.

 Entry by Amanda Davis, project manager, with additional content by Ethan Brown, project consultant (March 2017; last revised March 2023).

 NOTE: Names above in bold indicate LGBT people.

 - Architect or Builder: Gamaliel King (church); Charles Hadden (parish house)

 - Year Built: 1859 (church); 1879 (parish house)

 Bruce Lambert, “The Rev. Paul Abels Dies at 54; Gay Pastor Lead ‘Peace’ Church,” The New York Times, March 14, 1992.

 David Deitcher, ed., The Question of Equality: Lesbian and Gay Politics in America Since Stonewall (New York: Scribner, 1995). [source of pull quote]